mkite-group/mkite_docs/src/basic/example.rst

     - smiles: "CCCCN"
     - smiles: "c1ccncc1"

-The list of molecules was selected from the list of SMILES from [this paper](https://doi.org/10.1126/science.abh3350) as an example for this tutorial.
+The list of molecules was selected from a subset of SMILES from `this paper <https://doi.org/10.1126/science.abh3350>`_ as an example for this tutorial.

 Workflows
 ^^^^^^^^^